 • We perform regular vulnerability security testing of all code, including 3rd party libraries, as part of our software development process.

-Cloud Security
+Cloud Security???

 • Nexelus provides maximum security for cloud architecture.
 Nexelus Cloud leverages the native physical and network security features of the cloud service, and relies on the providers to maintain the infrastructure, services, and physical access policies and procedures.